 on the Prohibition of Nuclear Weapons

 On 7 July 2017 – following a decade of advocacy by ICAN and its partners – an overwhelming majority of the world’s nations adopted a landmark global agreement to ban nuclear weapons, known officially as the Treaty on the Prohibition of Nuclear Weapons.
-On 22 January 2021, the treaty will enter into force.
+It entered into force on 22 January 2021.

 Prior to the treaty’s adoption, nuclear weapons were the only weapons of mass destruction not subject to a comprehensive ban, despite their catastrophic, widespread and persistent humanitarian and environmental consequences.
 The new agreement fills a significant gap in international law.